mekomsolutions/ozone-distro-cambodia/README.md

-# Ozone-Openmrs 3.0 Distribution (WIP)
+# Ozone Ditribution For Cambodia 🇰🇭

+Ozone - All in one system for healthcare facilities: https://www.ozone-his.com/

 -----

-This repository maintains the 'distro POM' for Ozone Demo  distribution.
-It downloads and brings in one place all artifacts needed by the distribution, simply run:
+Maven project for Ozone distribution for Cambodia.
+Downloads and brings in one place all artifacts needed by the distribution

+Simply run:
 ```
 mvn clean package
 ```
-### Target inventory:
+to assemble all required artifacts.